 The most common mistake people make when designing their system is not including enough drip emitters into the plan.
 Having the proper amount of emitters will ensure that your plants’ root systems are getting the water they need.
-The more emitters you have, the happier and healthier your plants will be and my having more than one emitter per plant, you eliminate the risk of having a clogged emitter kill off that plant.
+The more emitters you have, the happier and healthier your plants will be, and by having more than one emitter per plant, you eliminate the risk of having a clogged emitter kill off a plant.
 If you have a smaller plant that only requires one emitter, ensure that you use a clogging disk to prevent this risk.

 Poor or No Filtration

 Having adequate pressure is important for any drip irrigation system; without it, your system will fail and your plants will suffer from a lack of water.
 Exceeding the flow rate for your water source and/or mainline tubing is one example.
-This will result in a reduced water pressure and this could lead to clogging and inadequate watering.
+This will result in reduced water pressure, which could lead to clogging and inadequate watering.
 The best way to keep from experiencing this kind of pressure loss is to always size your tubing and number of drippers correctly.

 There is such a thing as too much water pressure.
-Too much pressure will result in fittings and/or drippers popping off there by disabling the system.
+Too much pressure will result in fittings and/or drippers popping off, thereby disabling the system.
 The best way to prevent too much pressure is to always include a pressure regulator.
-This will insure that your system operates at the correct pressure.
+This will ensure that your system operates at the correct pressure.

 Wrong Watering Schedule

 There are no set rules for watering schedules; doing your research and knowing what your plants’ needs are will go a long way in attaining the perfect watering schedule.
-Don’t assume that a drip irrigation system is a “set it and forget it” type of system; you may have to make periodic and seasonal changes to the watering schedule to get the balance you are looking for.
-Only you know what your plants need at any given time of the year and a properly installed drip irrigation system will ensure that your plants get the water they need without getting to little or too much.
+Don’t assume that a drip irrigation system is a “set it and forget it” type of system; you may have to make periodic and seasonal changes to the watering schedule to get the balance you need.
+Only you know what your plants need at any given time of the year, and a properly installed drip irrigation system will ensure that your plants get the water they need without getting too little or too much.

 Ordering Incompatible Thread Types